Teinc3/TerriEngine/README.md

  - **storeCycleResults** (optional): Stores the results of each cycle in an array.
 Default: `false`.
  - **pruneMoreTroops** (optional, BFS only): For two branches where the difference in land is greater than the difference in troops, prune the branch with more troops.
 Default: `false`.
  - **storeSimLogs** (optional): Stores the simulation logs in the result object.
 Default: `false`.
+ - **checkAllAUInterval** (optional): The opening calculator will check land to see if auInterval will change, up to the 60kl speed increase.
+Default: `false`.

 ## Opening Calculator